Spikes-2212-Programming-Guild/SpikesPositioningSystem/README.md

 4. Hover on Build Path
 5. Click on Configure Build Path
 6. Click on Add External JARs
-7. Find and add the SpikesLib jar file
+7. Find and add the SPS jar file
 8. return 0

 ## <a name = 'More'> Learn more </a>